 - Make sure you feel comfortable and cared for when you first speak with your family lawyer.
 The lawyer you choose will be helping you deal with some of the most important matters in your life – your marital relationship, your role as a parent and your ownership of property.
 Make sure that the lawyer and firm you decided to engage have not and are not advising your partner in any matter.

 - If your partner has access to your mobile phone and/or emails, restrict their access to your communications by changing codes or passwords.
 It is crucial to keep communications between you and your lawyer confidential.

 - At Corney & Lind, we’ll send you a questionnaire to complete prior to your appointment.
 This questionnaire will give us an outline of your situation.
 Try and provide as much detail as you can.
 This will give us a heads up on the issues you might face so we can provide valuable, well-prepared advice to you during your initial meeting.
 It’s also an opportunity for you to ask any specific questions you have.
-We can meet with you without a completed questionnaire, although having one will mean we can make the most efficient use of your time with our team.

 - Bring copies of financial documents and any court documents to your initial meeting with your lawyer, as well as records you may have of the details mentioned above.
 You can save on costs if you come prepared with the necessary information.

 - It is okay to take notes during your appointment, so feel free to come prepared with a pen and notebook.

 - You may find it helpful to bring a friend with you to your appointment.
 We welcome you bringing someone along to support you and even take notes – although when it comes to taking instructions, it will be you that we listen to – after all, we’re here to protect your best interests.